pondevelopment/pon-developer-guide/pull-requests.md

 ### We are all reviewers

+Reviewers are an important cog in the contribution process and are required to check a changeset before it is merged.
+Realize that you are requesting someone's time when you assign them as a reviewer.
+As a reviewer take your responsibility seriously.
+If you don't have time to review a change, let the contributor know as soon as possible.

 To make sure PRs flow through the system speedily, we must scale the PR review process.
 It is not sufficient (or fair!) to expect one or two people to review all PRs to our code.
 For starters, it creates a blocker every time those people are busy.

 Hopefully with the above guidelines, we can all start sharing the responsibility of being a reviewer.